-This gap in care was identified by providers, particularly for children with late referrals for services (between ages 34 – 47 months) and those whose continuity of care was impacted by the Seattle Public School system’s summer break, which is the next step for children transitioning out of Early Intervention at age three.
+This gap in care was identified by providers, particularly for children with late referrals for services (between ages 34 – 47 months) and those whose continuity of care was impacted by the Seattle Public School system’s summer break, which is the next step for children transitioning out of ESIT services at age three.
 Thus, the Seattle Developmental Bridge Program was launched to address these service gaps.

-Boyer is proud to be the program’s “Host Site,” meaning all families new to services receive their initial evaluation by our team and are connected to the proper support and resources to respond to families’ immediate needs.
-Thanks to funding through the Seattle Sweetened Beverage Tax, the services are delivered at no cost to families and provide necessary resources to
+Boyer is proud to be the program’s “Host Site,” meaning all families new to services receive their initial screening by our team and are connected to the proper support and resources to respond to families’ immediate needs.
+Thanks to funding through the Seattle Sweetened Beverage Tax, the services are delivered at no cost to families living in the City of Seattle and provide necessary resources to

 families to help create a solid foundation that will help ensure success in school and life.